-In the examination of carriers it is necessary to isolate the organisms, and for this purpose the use of plates containing a tellurite medium is decidedly advantageous.
+In the search for carriers it is necessary to obtain swabs from both the throat or nose; for this purpose the use of plates containing a tellurite medium is essential.
 After incubation overnight a mixed growth is almost invariably obtained, and suspicious blackish colonies are picked off on to Loeffler's serum slopes, which are incubated at 37° C. for a further 24 hours.
 The morphological appearance of the organism is examined, and those resembling the diphtheria bacillus are kept for further examination.
 It has previously been stated that all diphtheria bacilli do not produce a toxin and that the avirulent strains have no epidemiological significance.
 There is, however, no morphological difference between virulent and avirulent strains.
 It is therefore necessary, particularly in dealing with carriers, to determine whether the isolated organism is virulent or avirulent.
 This is carried out by means of the virulence test.

-C. diphtheriæ (diphtheria bacillus), mitis type, \times 1000, stained (A) with Loeffler's methylene-blue, and (B) by Neisser's method.
+C. diphtheriæ (diphtheria bacillus), mitis type, $\times$ 1000, stained (A) with Loeffler's methylene-blue, and (B) by Neisser's method.